salmankazerounitimsar-ux/Secure-Local-Chat-For-Ubuntu/README.md

+🚀 Express Setup

+If you are on Ubuntu/Debian, just run:

+Bash

+git clone https://github.com/YOUR_USERNAME/secure-chat.git && cd secure-chat

 🔒 Secure Node Chat
 Secure Node Chat is a lightweight, self-hosted communication hub designed for users who prioritize privacy and modern aesthetics.
 Unlike standard chat apps, this project doesn't store your admin credentials in the code or a database—you set them live in the terminal every time you start the engine.